Accent & Uplighting in Orangevale, CA

 Do Outdoor Accent Lights in Orangevale Need Permits Before Installation?

-Most low-voltage accent and uplighting in Orangevale does not need a permit.
-Line-voltage systems that tie into your main electrical panel almost always require one.
-Check with Sacramento County before any wired outdoor lighting project begins.
+Most low-voltage systems skip the permit step entirely.
+Line-voltage systems tied into your main panel almost always need one, so check with Sacramento County before any wired project begins.

 Permit rules change often, so confirm current requirements before any work begins.